.ZOOM File Extension

 Zoom typically creates three ZOOM files per meeting, which are named double_click_to_convert_01.zoom, double_click_to_convert_02.zoom, and double_click_to_convert_03.zoom.
 These files, respectively, contain a meeting's video, command and text, and audio data.
 As you may have already guessed, you can double-click any ZOOM file to have Zoom begin converting the file's (and its siblings') contents.

-How do I open a ZOOM file?
+How to open a ZOOM file